 So far, there are very few negatives!

-There has only been two issues, one being a potential rather than a reality, that have come up.
+There have only been two issues, one being a potential rather than a reality, that has come up.

 Harry Potter: Wizards Unite is available now on iOS and Android devices.